saint1729/pas-appmaker/README.md

 ## Tutorial: Some advanced concepts

-App Maker allows you to modify and extend its core functionality using hooks written in a language(s) you are comfortable with.
+App Maker allows you to modify and extend its core functionality using hooks written in any language.

 ### SubmitHook